Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 If you live in a nearby state and can drive, then you probably have this covered.

 But if you’re flying into Florida, flights can be expensive.

 Lucky for you, you have two airport choices (I know, pretty amazing right?!)

 - Miami International Aiport; or

 - Fort Lauderdale Airport

-I’d suggest a quick check of Google Flights to see which flight is more expensive.
-Make sure you take into account transport costs if you’re not renting a car – depending on the time of day, an Uber trip between these cities could cost up to $40.
+Make sure you take into account transport costs if you’re not renting a car – depending on the time of day, an Uber trip between Miami and Fort Lauderdale could cost up to $40 USD.

 If you’re from a country where you drive on the left side of the road, driving in the US can pose its challenges.
 I have a guide where a share tips for driving on the “other” side of the road to what you’re used to – check it out here!

 Accommodation can be one of the most if not the most expensive part of your visit to Miami.

 And how expensive you go, depends on your priorities and whether you’re planning on having a car with you during your time in Miami.